dimahmz/restaurant-web-app/README.md

 `php artisan app:run-migrations`

-(hint: the cammand will take some time, due to the images genration and the storing in the local disk)
+Please note that the command will take some time because it needs to generate images and store them on the local disk.

 **start laravel server**